sbb-design-systems/sbb-angular/src/angular/typography.md

 If you are uncertain which library to use, we recommend you to start with lean design.

+**Dark mode (lean only)**

+The lean design variant is available in a light and a dark mode.
+The mode chosen is based on the system settings.
+To enforce a specific mode, you can add the `sbb-light` or `sbb-dark` class to your `<html>` element.

 **Style for security-critical applications**

 We also provide a styling for applications that are critical for security.